 Global Climate Change Week

-Our theme this year is Planet-Positive Partnerships.
+Our theme this year is Connecting Minds for a Sustainable Climate Future.
 In collaboration with local and international partners we will be hosting online seminars and discussions focussed on the impact of our changing climate with potential solutions and mitigation strategies.
 So far we are happy to be partnering with the following amazing organisations in our communities and welcome more opportunities.
-Thank you to UOW Pulse, Healthy Cities Illawarra (HCI), Wollongong City Council, and Green Connect.
+Thank you to UOW Pulse, Healthy Cities Illawarra (HCI), and Wollongong City Council.

 We will have a suite of in-person activities targeted at supporting healthy and sustainable practices.

 GCCW is going to be a great week, filled with planet-positive aspirations and inspiring stories, knowledge sharing and ideas, and discussions on how partnerships can maximise actions to protect our planet.